 As a Level II adult-and-pediatric Trauma Center, we believe in the need for public education, so we became advocates of the Stop the Bleed program.
 Each month, the Providence Mission Hospital trauma team offers a free Stop the Bleed class and has presented this class to several community groups, including:

 - CERT groups

-According to the CDC, one in every three adults ages 65 or older falls and 2 million are treated in emergency departments for fall-related injuries every year.
+According to the CDC, one in every three adults aged 65 or older falls and 2 million are treated in emergency departments for fall-related injuries every year.
 Of these patients, around 50% of those who sustain a fracture do not fully recover.
 Many lose independence for life.

-Mission Hospital is committed to providing life-saving care to trauma patients, and our trauma care specialists constantly work to improve how we treat trauma injuries.
+Providence Mission Hospital is committed to providing life-saving care to trauma patients, and our trauma care specialists constantly work to improve how we treat trauma injuries.
 One way we meet this commitment is by maintaining a robust trauma data registry.

 A trauma registry is an encrypted database that allows the tracking of trauma patient data from trauma care centers across the country.
 This includes, but is not limited to, patient demographics, specific injury of patient, treatment received, length of hospitalization and outcome of the treatments received.

 Our trauma registry not only preserves vital information, but it also allows us to improve by: